 Happy New Year! ...or is it?
 While most of us are cruising into 2020, eagerly looking forward to the months ahead, there is another New Year celebration that has yet to happen- The Lunar New Year!
 If you are unfamiliar, Lunar New Year, also known as the Spring Festival, is the biggest holiday in Chinese culture.
 It’s such a big deal, that many businesses shut down for the duration of the holiday, which will be happening this year from January 25 to February 4.

 UPDATE: UPS will NOT be servicing Ground shipments until January 2, 2020.
 If you need your packages immediately, please select an Air shipping option.
 Alternatively, you can select FedEx or USPS by indicating so in the comment field before checkout (additional charges may apply).
 For questions or concerns, please contact us at (424) 248-3896.

 The holiday season is here!
 And while this is mostly a cheerful time of year, it’s also a BUSY time of year.
 This is especially true for our shipping carriers like UPS, Fedex and others.

-Please be aware that all of our carriers may experience shipping delays during the months of November and December, and some ground shipping tiers will even be suspending their service guarantee.
+Please be aware that all of our carriers may experience shipping delays during the months of November and December, and ground shipping

 Maya Parts has just upgraded some of their Premium iPhone Battery Replacements to new high-capacity variants.
 These new high-capacity batteries are available for iPhone 6 through iPhone 8 Plus.
 Best of all, we are selling these new products at the same price as our previous, non-high-capacity premium batteries.